-✓ RTW consultants - Psychologist.
+Return to work consultants - Psychologist.

-where the return to work goal is new employment, or a decision is made to change the return to work goal to new employer or when job placement services are in place, and more thorough psychological assessments are required to assist the identification of suitable employment options.
+✓ where the return to work goal is new employment, or a decision is made to change the return to work goal to new employer or ✓ when job placement services are in place, and more thorough psychological assessments are required to assist the identification of suitable employment options.